 The simulation that examines the required rates at the high-paying level only affects the third, fourth, and fifth quintiles.
-It is shown in Table 5B that the rates of the National Insurance transfer payments must be increased by 2030 to the highest level, from 14.6% to a rate of 14.87% -14.82% and in 2040 to a rate of 15.13% -15.31%.
-With the application of the outline for the raise of the retirement age and linking it to life expectancy, the increase in the required transfer payments is smaller and is in the range of only 0.21-0.25% percentage points, compared to 0.53-0.71% percentage points without applying the outline.
+It is shown in Table 5B that the rates of the National Insurance transfer payments must be increased by 2030 to the highest level, from 14.6 percent to a rate of between 14.87 and 14.82 percent and in 2040 to a rate of between 15.13 and 15.31 percent.
+With the application of the model for the raise of the retirement age and linking it to life expectancy, the increase in the required transfer payments is smaller and is in the range of only 0.21 to 0.25 percentage points, compared to 0.53 to 0.71 percentage points without applying the model.

-Forecasted National Insurance transfer payment rates through a model which includes a relatively moderate increase for low-wage levels and an increase in the taxable upper limit to 5 times the average wage.
+Forecast National Insurance transfer payment rates through a model that includes a relatively moderate increase for low-wage levels and an increase in the taxable upper limit to five times the average wage.

-According to this model, there are 4 levels, with the first level unchanged (3.95% for up to 60% of the average wage); the second- 10% for the part of revenue between 60% of the average wage and up to 100% of the average wage; the third, 14.6% for part of the revenue between the average wage and twice the average wage, and fourth, 15.9% for revenue above twice the average wage and up to 5 times the average wage.
-Under this scenario the deficit is applied to all quintiles.
-It is shown in Table 5C that according to this model, by 2030 the rates of National Insurance transfer payments for the lower quintile will increase by 0.1-0.16%, for the second and third quintiles by 0.12-0.18% and to the fourth and fifth quintiles by 0.13-0.2%.
-By 2040 in the same order, by 0.35-0.53, 0.35-0.55 and 0.36-0.57.
-With the application of the outline to raise the retirement age and linking it to life expectancy, the required transfer payments increase will less significant and by 2030 it is in the range of 0.01-0.11% for all revenue quintiles, and by 2040 in the range of 0.09-0.19 %.
+According to this model, there are four levels, with the first level unchanged (3.95% for up to 60% of the average wage); the second, ten percent for the part of revenue between sixty and one hundred percent of the average wage; the third, 14.6 percent for part of the revenue between the average wage and twice the average wage, and fourth, 15.9 percent for revenue above twice the average wage and up to five times the average wage.
+Under this scenario, the deficit is applied to all quintiles.
+It is shown in Table 5C that according to this model, by 2030 the rates of National Insurance transfer payments for the lower quintile will increase by 0.1 to 0.16 percent, for the second and third quintiles by 0.12 to 0.18 percent, and to the fourth and fifth quintiles by 0.13 to 0.2 percent.
+By 2040 in the same order, by 0.35 to 0.53, 0.35 to 0.55 and 0.36 to 0.57.
+With the application of the model to raise the retirement age and link it to life expectancy, the required transfer payments increase will be less significant and by 2030, will be in the range of 0.01 to 0.11 percentage points for all revenue quintiles, and by 2040, in the range of 0.09 to 0.19 percentage points.

-An examination of the expenditures on retirees' annuities shows that immediate steps must to be taken to strengthen the National Insurance Institute’s financial system.
-An analysis of the data reveals that this should be done considering gender equality, intergenerational equality and how progressive the system is.
-Thus, the recommended steps are divided according to these aspects: increasing the strength of the system and increasing equality among retirees.
-Though changes in the retirement age may affect vulnerable populations, but together with complementary steps, the trend could turn and strengthen them.
-It is important to note that the study focuses on proposals to balance the retirees’ sector which will moderate the increase in total annuities sum, but not eliminate it.
-This is because the changes that have taken place in recent years in the nursing and disability sectors, some of which are closely related to the increase in the number of residents aged 67 and over (especially the number aged 80 and over) are also expected to have a significant impact on future National Insurance Institute’s expenditures.
+An examination of expenditure on retirees’ annuities shows that immediate steps must to be taken to strengthen the National Insurance Institute’s finances.
+An analysis of the data reveals that this should be done with consideration for gender equality, intergenerational equality and how progressive the system is.
+The recommended steps are divided according to these aspects: increasing the strength of the system and increasing equality among retirees.
+Changes in the retirement age may affect vulnerable populations, but when coupled with complementary steps, any negative effects could be reversed.
+It is important to note that this study focuses on proposals to balance the retirees sector, which will moderate the increase in the sum of total annuities, but not eliminate it.
+This is because the changes that have taken place in recent years in the nursing and disability sectors, some of which are closely related to the increase in the number of residents aged 67 and over (especially the number aged 80 and over) are also expected to have a significant impact on future National Insurance Institute expenditures.

-1st Recommendation: Equal distribution of total retirees' annuities, minimum age for the beginning of exercise and actuarially reasonable coefficient of annuities deferral.
+First recommendation: Equal distribution of total retirees’ annuities, minimum age for the beginning of exercise, and actuarially reasonable coefficient of annuities deferral.